International Wellbeing Expert Chelsea Pottenger's new book The Mindful High Performer

 Develop your own routine

 Chelsea’s personal sleep routine also includes taking magnesium, practising meditation, having a hot shower, stretching, and talking to her partner in bed.
-She used an Oura ring to track her sleep.
+She wears an "Oura" ring to track her sleep.

 Brains like regulation and routine, says Chelsea.
 Darkness prompts the pineal gland to start producing melatonin; it naturally occurs at 9 pm for “larks” and 10.30 pm for “night owls”.
 A pre-sleep routine is one of the best things you can do for your brain, and thus, your wellbeing.

-What do Oprah Winfrey, Bill Gates, Sir Richard Branson, Arianna Huffington, Holly Ransom, Tim Ferriss, Emma Watson, Russell Brand, Jerry Seinfeld, and Arnold Schwarzenegger have in common?
+Successful people are often discovered to mediate says Chelsea.
+They include Oprah Winfrey, Bill Gates, Sir Richard Branson, Arianna Huffington, Holly Ransom, Tim Ferriss, Emma Watson, Russell Brand, Jerry Seinfeld, and Arnold Schwarzenegger.

 Stay even if the mind wanders